blackadderkate/tsw6-realtime-weather/README.md

 ## How It Works
 1. The application connects to the TSW6 HTTP API (localhost:31270) to monitor your position in-game
 2. As you drive your train, it tracks your movement distance using the Haversine formula
-3. When you've traveled the configured threshold distance (default: 10km):
+3. When you've traveled the configured threshold distance (default: 5km):
    - Fetches current weather data from OpenWeather API based on your exact coordinates
    - Converts the weather data to TSW6 format (temperature, cloudiness, precipitation, wetness, ground snow, fog density)
-   - Updates the TSW6 game weather via PATCH requests to the HTTP API
+   - Smoothly transitions to the new weather over the configured duration (default: 30 seconds)
+   - Updates TSW6 every second during the transition with interpolated values for realistic changes
-4. The real-world weather now matches your in-game environment!
+4. The real-world weather gradually transitions in your in-game environment!

 ## Troubleshooting